What's Open In Memphis? Updates For Attractions, Museums, and Parks

 The Peabody Hotel is open.

-The hotel is open, plus you can catch the twice-daily Peabody Duck March, dining and drinks at Capriccio Grill, the Lobby Bar, or Peabody Deli & Desserts.
+The hotel is open, but the twice-daily Peabody Duck March is open for hotel guests only.
+Dining and drinks at Capriccio Grill, the Lobby Bar, or Peabody Deli & Desserts are available.
 The Feathers Spa is open for facials and massages, too.

-Pink Palace Museum is open, including the CTI Giant Theater and Sharpe Planetarium.
+The Pink Palace Museum is closed until Jan.
+23, along with the Theater and Planetarium.